-C. Special Rules for Summary-Judgment Motions.
+C. Special Rules for Summary Judgment Motions.

 - i.
-Absent good cause, the Court shall not ordinarily have summary-judgment practice in a non-jury case. - ii.
+Absent good cause, the Court shall not ordinarily have summary judgment practice in a non-jury case. - ii.
 Any party wishing to move for summary judgment shall provide all other parties with an electronic copy, in Microsoft Word format, of its Statement of Material Facts pursuant to Local Civil Rule 56.1.
 The movant must simultaneously provide the other parties any admissible evidence cited in its 56.1 statement that has not previously been produced during discovery.
 Opposing parties shall reproduce each entry in the movant's Rule 56.1 Statement and set out the opposing party's response directly beneath it. - iii.
 Pursuant to Rule III(A) above, the prospective movant shall email a premotion letter to chambers informing the Court of the basis for its anticipated motion for summary judgment and attaching the opposing party's response to the Rule 56.1 Statement.
 Opposition letters shall be emailed to the Court within five business days after receipt of the prospective movant's letter.
 All such letters shall also be filed on ECF.
 The Court shall inform the parties whether a motion for summary judgment is warranted and, if so, set a briefing schedule. - iv.
-With respect to any deposition or hearing transcript that is supplied in connection with a summary judgment motion, the transcript of a witness' testimony shall be submitted in its entirety and in a one-page-per-sheet format with an index. - v.
-By email, the parties shall provide the Court with an electronic, text-searchable courtesy copy of any deposition or hearing transcript. - D. Memoranda of Law.
+With respect to any deposition or hearing transcript that is supplied in connection with a summary judgment motion, the transcript of a witness' testimony shall be submitted in its entirety and in a one-page-per-sheet format with an index. - D. Memoranda of Law.
 A memorandum of law shall accompany motion and opposition papers.
-The typeface, margins, and spacing of motion papers shall conform to Local Civil Rule 11.1.
+The typeface, margins, and spacing of motion papers shall conform to the S.D.N.Y.
+Local Civil Rules and as further set forth below.
+See L. Civ.
+R. 6.3, 7.1.
 Memoranda of more than ten pages shall contain a table of contents and a table of authorities.
 A memorandum of law shall not incorporate by reference any accompanying declarations or affidavits.
 Instead, the memorandum shall contain a fact section that sets forth all facts relevant to the motion and, for each factual statement, provides one or more citations to declarations, affidavits, or other evidence in the records.
-In the case of summary-judgment motions, factual statements must be supported by citations to both the record evidence and the Rule 56.1 statement, if contained therein.
+In the case of summary judgment motions, factual statements must be supported by citations to both the record evidence and the Rule 56.1 statement, if contained therein.
 Factual statements in other sections of a memorandum shall also be followed by such citations.
-Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 30 pages, and reply memoranda are limited to 15 pages.
-Unless prior permission has been granted, with respect to objections to magistrate judges' rulings, memoranda of law (including responses) shall not exceed 20 pages.
-Memoranda of law accompanying motions for reconsideration shall not exceed 10 pages.